Environmental protection expenditure

 Environmental protection expenditure covers expenses for activities whose primary objective is to prevent, reduce or treat pollution or other damages to the physical environment.

-The environmental investments and current expenditure are divided into seven categories
+The environmental investments and current expenditure are divided into nine categories

-- soil, groundwater and surface water as well as ocean and ocean floor
+- protection and remediation of soil, groundwater and surface water

 This is in accordance with Classification of Environmental Protection Activities and Expenditures (CEPA 2000) developed by Eurostat in cooperation with the UN (UNECE/CES).